Immunodynamics-Engel-Lab/SpLICe/README.md

 ## Overview

 The **Spectral Library of Immune Cells (SpLICe)** is a curated resource that provides a comprehensive spectral library of murine splenic B-cells, CD4 and CD8 T-cells and bone marrow derived macrophages and dendritic cells.
 This resource is valuable for mass spectrometry based investigations focused on immune cell characterization and quantification within the murine system.
-It includes both a user-friendly HTML interface.

 ## Features